 - salt and pepper to season

-- Place ½ tablespoon spinach in a 8 inch skillet over medium heat.
-When spinach is wilted, remove from pan.
+- Melt ½ tablespoon of butter in a 8 inch skillet over medium heat.
+Add spinach.
+When sauteed spinach is wilted, remove from pan.

 All information presented on this site is intended for informational purposes only.
 Nutritional facts listed are a rough estimate and should only be followed as a general idea.